MikeFreyberger/MikeFreyberger.github.io/speaking.md

 [Slides Link](https://docs.google.com/presentation/d/1-NwX131OLX4m44EPwF6qASr2EFgCjD3x6riOVjDsYs0/edit?usp=sharing)

 In this talk I present the system requirements for a blockchain based protocol for real time advertising transactions.
-This talk was developed in collaboartion with Miguel Morales, CTO of Lucidity Tech.
+This talk was developed in collaboration with Miguel Morales, CTO of Lucidity Tech.

 ---
 ---